 Space problems can occur when departments add students to the original limits and consequently outgrow the room they are assigned.
 This creates problems in trying to find larger classrooms once the semester has started.
 Therefore, we request that department heads notify the Office of the Registrar if they find it necessary to override the limits that were originally placed on classes.
 The room capacity is viewable on the Meetings Tab under the Capacity heading.
 Do not let the actual number of students exceed the room capacity.

 The system allows you to request a specific room or room features, but please keep in mind that final room assignments will be determined by the Office of the Registrar.
 If you desire to add a class or move a class, it will be necessary to check with the Office of the Registrar to obtain a classroom.
-Also, the Office of the Registrar will not be obligated to consult a department to secure permission to use a classroom.
-If a shift in classes becomes necessary and it involves more than one department, the Office of the Registrar will consult with the Department Heads involved.
+The Office of the Registrar will not be obligated to consult a department to secure permission to use a classroom.
+If a shift in classes becomes necessary and involves more than one department, the Office of the Registrar will consult with the Department Heads involved.
 Once advance registration has started, any time changes or added classes must be cleared by the Office of the Registrar.
-The Office of the Registrar will notify students of course changes.

 The following large lecture spaces should be scheduled through the following departments: